Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 * For a list of keywords, see *keywords.txt*.
 Keywords normally cannot be used as identifiers.
 It is not recommended, but if it is really necessary, you can enclose a keyword in backticks `` to force its use as an identifier (see error.mojo in § 9.4 where keyword ref is used as a variable name).

-* A number of consecutive code lines with the same indentation form a *code block* (seel also § 5.1).
-Code blocks can be nested: the nested block is indented as a whole.

 ## 3.2 Comments and Doc comments